Skip to content

 • Prospective: "ol", used for actions that haven't started yet

-• Progressive: "am", used for actions that are in progress
+• Continuous: "am", used for actions that are in running continuously

-• Iterative: "um", used for actions that run on intervals, or as a habit
+• Iterative: "em", used for actions that run on intervals

-The aspect prefixes can be combined with each other to create more complex meanings.
-The resulting prefix is formed by concatenating the individual prefixes.
+The aspect suffixes can be combined with each other to create more complex meanings.
+The resulting suffix is formed by concatenating the individual suffixes.

-The order of the prefixes is important, as it affects the meaning of the resulting aspect.
+The order of the suffixes is important, as it affects the meaning of the resulting aspect.
 The order is:

 1. Perfect/Prospective (il/ol)